Full Name: CDV IgM ELISA Kit (Canine Distemper Virus)

 - The use of monoclonal antibodies specific for seal immunoglobulins in an enzyme-linked immunosorbent assay to detect canine distemper virus-specific immunoglobulin in seal plasma samples.
 J Immunol Methods.
 (1993) 160 (2): 163-71.
 King D.P., et al.

-- Full Name: CDV (Canine Distemper Virus) IgM ELISA Kit (Dog)
+- CDV (Canine Distemper Virus) IgG ELISA Kit (Dog)